Professor Peter K. Austin

 Austin, Peter K. 2013 Language documentation and meta-documentation.
 In Sarah Ogilvie and Mari Jones (eds.)
 Keeping Languages Alive: Documentation, Pedagogy and Revitalization.
 Cambridge: Cambridge University Press.

-Austin, Peter K. 2013 Too many nasal verbs: dialect variation in the voice system of Sasak.
-To appear in Nusa35.
+Austin, Peter K. 2013 Too many nasal verbs: dialect variation in the voice system of Sasak, in Alexander Adelaar (ed.), Voice variation in Austronesian languages of Indonesia.
+NUSA 54, 29-46.

 Austin, Peter K. 2012 Tense, aspect, mood and evidentiality in Sasak, eastern Indonesia.
 In Peter K. Austin and Stuart McGill (eds.)
 Language Documentation and Description, Volume 11.
 London: SOAS